MethodAtlas

 What if you could get the strengths of both approaches?

-Arkhangelsky et al. (2021) proposed Synthetic Difference-in-Differences (SDID), an estimator that combines unit weights (like synthetic control) with time weights (a novel addition) and includes an intercept shift (like DiD).
+Arkhangelsky et al. (2021) proposed (SDID), an estimator that combines unit weights (like synthetic control) with time weights (a novel addition) and includes an intercept shift (like DiD).
 The result is an estimator that tends to perform as well as or better than either component in a wide range of settings studied by the authors.

 SDID works in three steps: